umeshmankad13/renewbuild/README.md

-click on url to go on browswer- solarenergysolution.netlify.app
+click on url to go on browswer- https://solarenergysolution.netlify.app/